 For the two young ladies who in particular motivated us to get off our butts and start this project, see the dedication on our About Us page.
 [Back to Top]

 WhatNotToSing.com was founded by three longtime American Idol fans with long and varied backgrounds in mathematics, music, and web design.
-Two are old enough to be the fathers of most of the contestants, but the third is a college student and our resident singing expert; she swears that one of these years she'll audition for the show.
-All of us make our homes in the Philadelphia area.
-[Back to Top]
+Brian and Nick are old enough to be the fathers of most of the contestants.
+Amy, who was in high school when we started the project, is our resident singing expert.
+She's now too old to audition for the show.
+When we started, we were all living in the Philadelphia area (hence the many references to Philly sports teams, Wawas, and other trappings of life in and around the City of Brotherly Love).

 It's complete in the sense that every season, episode, contestant, performance, song, and original artist is in there.
 We even keep it up-to-date in real time during every episode whenever possible, so that visitors can quickly see who's performed particular songs before.
 However, it'll never be totally complete, because we're always coming up with new pieces of information to throw in there.
 [Back to Top]